pousse-cafe/pousse-cafe-eclipse-plugin/README.md

 ### Release a new version of the plug-in

-1. In `pousse-cafe-eclipse-feature` project, update the plug-ins versions (use "Versions > Copy versions from ..." command) and change the feature's version (Semantic Versioning rules apply, the qualifier is the date-time of latest change with format `yyyyMMddhhmm`).
-2. In `pousse-cafe-eclipse-site` project
-    - add the new feature to the main category
-    - Re-build site ("Build All" command)
+1. In `pousse-cafe-eclipse-site` project, re-build site ("Build All" command)
+2. Check that expected plug-in JARs have been copied to the `plugins` folder
 3. Copy local content to remote site.